 Award-winning poet Patricia Spears Jones is the author of three poetry collections including Painkiller, The Weather That Kills, and Femme du Monde.

-David Bianculli, NPR’s Fresh Air TV critic and university professor of television and film history, has authored four books about television, including 2016’s The Platinum Age of Television: From I Love Lucy to The Walking Dead, How TV Became Terrific.
+David Bianculli, TV critic and professor, has authored four books about television including The Platinum Age of Television: From I Love Lucy to the Walking Dead, How TV Became Terrific.